 Electric trikes for adults offer people the opportunity to go places that may not be accessible to them otherwise.
 These heavy-duty mobility scooters can travel over surfaces such as bike lanes, paved bike paths, walking paths, roads, and sidewalks.
 Although they are not suited for highways or roads with speed limits over 30mph where no bike lane is present, eTrikes can safely be ridden on any hard, flat, compact paved or natural surfaces like dirt, sand, gravel, and even grass.
 Your eTrike does not require a driver’s license, registration with the DMV, or insurance to operate anywhere bikes are permitted.
 An eTrike will operate on sidewalks, in bike lanes, and on bike paths where bikes are permitted, whereas a golf cart may not.
-Our ETR100 and ETR300 models are ADA compliant, fitting through standard doorways, so there’s no need to restrict yourself to buildings with specially designed doorways or entrances.
+Most of our passenger models are ADA compliant, fitting through standard doorways, so there’s no need to restrict yourself to buildings with specially designed doorways or entrances.

 With a standard cell phone holder and USB charging port, eTrikeCo electric trikes for adults let you stay connected while you’re out and about on your eTrike.
 Since eTrikes are electric and can be plugged in to a standard 110v wall outlet, you can take yours anywhere you have access to an electrical outlet.
 You may be wondering if eTrikes are street legal.
 At the present time, eTrikes are generally subject to the same rules and regulations as regular bicycles with pedals and are therefore street legal.
 Keep in mind that eTrikes are not permitted on highways, interstates, and major roads with speed limits higher than 30 miles per hour unless a bike lane is present.